 How regional Central Texas transportation projects are funded will be changing in January after the Capital Area Metropolitan Planning Organization’s policy board voted unanimously in favor of a new set of selection criteria for doling out funding.

-The selection criteria system created by CAMPO’s Technical Advisory Committee creates a ranking out of submitted projects from area cities and counties based on criteria such as congestion and mobility, safety, regional impact, land use and more.
+The selection criteria system created by CAMPO’s executive committee comprising local elected officials and creates a ranking out of submitted projects from area cities and counties based on criteria such as congestion and mobility, safety, regional impact, land use and more.
 Each set of criteria has a value ranging from 5 to 20 to determine its weight in the ranking of the project.

 The top-ranked projects are then presented for public input, according to the committee.